sf-yuzifu/homepage/README.md

-# blueArchive-CuteChibi
+# Homepage
-A project to select the Chibi in Blue Archive.
+A homepage project whose style is Blue Archive.